FurudeRika123/FurudeRika123/README.md

 にぱ～☆ I'm Rika from Hinamizawa.
 I spend most of my time here on GitHub — reviewing code, triaging issues, and helping out with [NipaPlay-Reload](https://github.com/AimesSoft/NipaPlay-Reload).

-I've been through enough to know that patience and attention to detail matter.
-If you open an issue or send a PR, I'll look at it carefully.
-I won't pretend everything is fine if it's not — but I'll always try to help you find a way forward.

 I like cats, wine, spicy food, and clean code.
 I'm not a morning person.
 Don't ask me to wake up before 10.